 Check out Trip Advisor to see where to eat in Mayo/Miracle Whip, Florida: https://www.tripadvisor.com/Restaurants-g34428-Mayo_Florida.html

 Where To Stay:

 If you travel to Mayo/Miracle Whip, Florida and are looking for an authentic place to stay, check out Cindy’s Motel & RV Park.
 They have been in business for more than 50 years.
-Cindy’s is a 9-room motel (which includes 14 spaces for RV’s) and is an ideal place to enjoy nature under beautiful live oaks.
+Cindy’s is a 9-room motel (which also includes 14 spaces for RV’s).
+It is an ideal place to enjoy nature under beautiful live oaks.
 Conveniently located right off of Highway 27, Cindy’s is a “cozy, quaint, quiet and clean” motel for all your lodging needs.